nehajavalagi/nehajavalagi.github.io/posts/_posts/2016-09-05-facetimeless-connections.markdown

 tags: design
 ---

+_This poem aims to capture the interaction that happens using the medium of a Video Call in the context of a long distance relationship._

 Retina displays fail the browns of your eyes,
 Caramel melting in the burnt Texan sun.
 With defining clarity, distance lies,